 3. ‘Pull up your marbles’

-For some clients, I notice the body is craving strength and stability, usually around the core.
-The most effective way to create long-term core stability is by engaging ALL the muscles and fibres that make up the pelvic floor.
+Ideally the deep core muscles are strong and stable enough to support the pelvis during movement.
+The most effective way to create long-term core stability is by engaging ALL the muscles and fibres that make up the deep core.

 While you are exercising this week – draw awareness to the bottom of your pelvic bowl – Women and Men.
-Then imagine a couple of marbles sitting at the bottom of the bowl.
-Now imagine drawing these marbles upward and holding them there.
-It might feel like a half a second hold, keep practicing!
 The pelvic floor is the base of your pyramid.
-Start remembering it’s there and start building it up.
+Start remember it’s there and start building it up.

 Learn how to use your Pelvic Floor properly: See my Pelvic Floor Meditation on YoutTube https://youtu.be/PqFbFvbLPN0?t=37